ShirsaM/Projects--Data-Science/README.md

 # Projects-Data-Science
-This repository has all my projects completed during my Data Science course.
+This repository has all my projects completed during my Data Science course- Professional Certification Specialization by IBM and Coursera